tejuscs/ADBD-Labs/adb-provisioning-autonomous-container/adb-provisioning-autonomous-container.md

     ![This image shows the result of performing the above step.](./images/create-acd4.png " ")

-- If creating the Autonomous Container Database on Exadata Cloud@Customer, configure the backup destination to be used for backups of Autonomous Databases created in the Autonomous Container Database.
+- If creating the Autonomous Container Database on Exadata Cloud@Customer, configure the backup destination to be used for backups of Autonomous AI Databases created in the Autonomous Container Database.
 Select a Backup Destination Type and then specify options based on the selected type.

     ![This image shows the result of performing the above step.](./images/create-acd9.png " ")